Internal Research Grant Fund

 The maximum value of an IRGF Team Grant is $10,000 over one year.

 Adjudication Process and Evaluation Criteria

-Each application will be assigned to two or three members of the Scholarship Review Committee as 'Primary' reviewers and 'Secondary' reviewers (depending on the number of applications received).
+Each application will be assigned three members of the Scholarship Review Committee as Primary reviewers.
 All proposals will then be discussed by the full committee for final allocation decisions.

 The ORSCE will notify applicants of the results of their applications and will provide committee comments to applicants who were not selected for funding.

 * If you are concerned about a potential Conflict of Interest with your proposal and a particular committee member, please be sure to explain this in the Conflict of Interest section of your application.
 The ORSCE will work with your Faculty Dean to explore and mitigate potential conflicts that have been identified to us.*